nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 The Sensor Server model is now configured and able to receive messages from and send data to the peer Sensor Client.

-Configure the Sensor Setup Server model on the **Mesh Light Fixture** node:

-* Bind the model to **Application Key 1**.
-Make sure to bind the same application key to the peer Sensor Client.

-The Sensor Setup Server model is now configured and able to receive sensor setting messages from the Sensor Client.

 .. _bluetooth_mesh_light_lc_occupancy_mode:

 Occupancy mode